Deliberately Monochrome: Used when they turn the show into a Noire style detective film trying to find out who kidnapped Wanda.

 Disproportionate Retribution: In the Halloween Special, Remy Buxaplenty's father unleashes hounds on Timmy and his friends because he thought their costumes were bad.

 Double Standard: Abuse, Female on Male: Vicky and her abuse of Timmy is often Played for Laughs although still not to the extent of most other examples.
 It is shown that Vicky's abuse does have a negative impact on his life in several instances.
-Indeed, it is one of the reasons -if not the main reason- he has Fairy Godparents.
+Indeed, it is one of the reasons -if not the main reason- he has Fairy Godparents outside of his less than intelligent parents.

 Inverted in one episode where Timmy wishes to be Vicky's babysitter and gets some revenge.
 He's completely played out as the bad guy, at least until kid Vicky gets the fairies and goes mad with power, and tries to kill him.
 Then Timmy's the hero again and tricks her out of it.

-Driven to Suicide: Timmy very nearly in the Wonderful Life subversion episode, It's A Wishful Life, although neither the word suicide nor the word death is spoken, Timmy's offer to erase himself from existence is essentially an offer to kill himself.
+Driven to Suicide: 'VERY close with Timmy in the Wonderful Life subversion episode, It's A Wishful Life'', although even though neither the word suicide nor the word death is spoken, Timmy's offer to erase himself from existence is essentially an clear enough offer to kill himself.

 Egopolis: Crocker when he takes over the world in Abra-Catastophe.